dfloer/carto-odc/README.md

 - To manually check if the data imported correctly:
   - Create a superuser and follow the prompts from: `python manage.py createsuperuser`
   - Start the local testing server: `python manage.py runserver`
   - Go the the server in a browser and log in using the created username and password.
 The data and geometry models are visible and the data can be browsed.
+The name/IP of the server may need to be added to allowed_hosts in `settings/settings.py`.

 ## Notes